Help with Credit Card Bills

-What happens when — gulp — just meeting the minimum payments is beyond your means and you’ve decided you can’t afford to pay your credit card bills?
+What happens when just meeting the minimum payments is beyond your means and you’ve come to the tough realization you can’t afford to pay your credit card bills?
+Take a deep breath.

 “The longer you wait to address a credit card problem, the costlier your situation can become,” says Bruce McClary, National Foundation for Credit Counseling Vice President.
 “Falling behind on your payments can lead to higher interest rates, additional penalty fees and a drop in your credit score.

 “All of those unfortunate consequences can have a ripple effect that places other financial priorities in danger.
 Although time is not your friend when you are in a credit crisis, you should never think it is too late to reach out for help.”

 This is a temporary setback.
 Everyone has dealt with credit card debt at some point in their life.
 Let’s tackle the problem today!

 Rule No. 1 is, let your creditors know you’re in financial trouble.
 Explain your situation.
 If you have a financial hardship — you’ve been laid off, or run into unexpected expenses — they’re more likely to cut you some slack if you lay out the facts.
 Even if it’s merely an overspending problem, if you’ve been punctual until now, you may be given leniency.

 “They may be able to give you a little relief while you get your financial situation in order,” McClary says.
 “But if you don’t ask, you will never know what they can do to help you avoid falling behind on your payments.